Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 setup_dataloaders
 =================

-Set up one or multiple dataloaders for accelerated operation.
-If you are running a distributed strategy (e.g., DDP), Fabric replaces the sampler automatically for you.
-In addition, the dataloader will be configured to move the returned data tensors to the correct device automatically.
+Set up one or multiple data loaders for accelerated operation.
+If you run a distributed strategy (e.g., DDP), Fabric automatically replaces the sampler.
+In addition, the data loader will be configured to move the returned data tensors to the correct device automatically.

 .. code-block:: python